Thursday, August 13, 2009

 Or beside Kalakshé, dueño of the impenetrable jungle of the mountain that provides infinite resources for his tribe.
 Or next to Awishame, Colombian dueña of the the coca plant, valued for the energy and clarity it provides while engaging in cultural traditions.

-I really liked the photo they associated with the Mawari, evil spirits of the table-top mountains in Canaima.
-They are the enemy of man, responsible for the deaths and disappearances of those who dare to climb.
+I liked the photo they associated with the Mawari, evil spirits of the table-top mountains in Canaima.
+They are the enemy of man, responsible for the deaths and disappearances of those who dare climb.

 .

-The visit put a little painting seed in my head, so when I got home I went up to the roof, put on Gustavo Santoalla's Montaña, gazed at my lovely Avila, and made this:
+The visit put a little painting seed in my head.
+So when I got home, I went up to the roof, put on Gustavo Santoalla's Montaña, gazed at my lovely Avila, and made this:

 Thursday, January 22, 2009